kgashok/sortUnix/README.md

   2. What is code snippet to swap two character array variables in C?

 ## Part 4 - Challenge yourself!
-_I find that I don’t understand things unless I try to program them._  — Donald E. Knuth, The Art of Computer Programming, Volume 4
+"_I find that I don’t understand things unless I try to program them._"  — Donald E. Knuth, The Art of Computer Programming, Volume 4

 Listen to http://j.mp/unixSortKey video series.
     - Or if you prefer images http://j.mp/selectSortC